-The ‘fool’ that fentanyl made into a millionaire
+‘I am awesome’: How a millennial built a fentanyl empire

 “Close to being money in the bank,” the dealer messaged Shamo.
 “You did it, bro.”

-On the first day of 2016, Shamo he wrote out his goals for the upcoming year: He would be rich.
+On the first day of 2016, Shamo wrote out his goals for the upcoming year: He would be rich.
 All the girls would want him.

 “I will overachieve,” he wrote.
 “I will overcome.”